smartgic/ovos-api/README.md

 # Configuration

-Before starting the API. some configuration must be applied to the `.env` file.
+Before starting the API, some configuration must be applied to the `.env` file.

 ```ini
 SECRET=""